silnrsi/font-nokyung/README.txt

 Nokyung
 =======

-Nokyung is an open font for the New Tai Lue script, providing Regular and Bold weights.
-In addition to TrueType fonts (.ttf), this package contains WOFF files for use in designing web pages (see the web folder).
+Nokyung is an open font for the New Tai Lue script.

-Install the fonts using your normal operating system procedures.
-This package does not contain a keyboard for the New Tai Lue script.
-Your operating system may provide a way to type in the script, but you may find the Keyman program helpful (https://keyman.com/).
-A Tai Lue keyboard is available, but has not been tested with the current font (http://keymankeyboards.com/?q=tai+lue).

-As this font is distributed at no cost, we are unable to provide a commercial level of personal technical support.
-If you do find a problem, please do report it through https://scripts.sil.org/support.
-We can't guarantee any direct response, but will try to fix reported bugs in future versions.
+To download the fonts visit the [Nokyung downloads page](https://software.sil.org/nokyung/#downloads) or the [Github releases page](https://github.com/silnrsi/font-nokyung/releases).

+For a complete list of changes in this version, or information on making contributions, see the [FONTLOG.txt](FONTLOG.txt).

-For copyright and licensing - including any Reserved Font Names - see OFL.txt.
+For copyright and licensing information - including any Reserved Font Names - see [OFL.txt](OFL.txt).

-For practical information about modifying and redistributing this font see OFL-FAQ.txt.
+For practical information about using, modifying, and redistributing this font see [OFL-FAQ.txt](OFL-FAQ.txt).

-For more details about this project, including changelog and acknowledgements see FONTLOG.txt.